Consultation on Council's Draft Waste and Resource Recovery Service Policy

 I also don't have a trailer or a car equipped to tow one (or any experience towing a trailer), and so taking either excess recyclables or a load of green waste to the depot myself is not viable.

-PaulT about 6 years ago
+PaulT almost 7 years ago

 I would also like to see recyclables collected weekly and blue bins collected; I agree this would encourage people to recycle more.